wp-plugins/shorter-links/readme.txt

 This plugin is licensed under the [New BSD license](http://akrabat.com/license/new-bsd).

 == History ==

+**2.0.1 - 20 June 2012**
+Updated to handle 4 digit short links that look like a year to WordPress.

 **2.0.0 - 21 November 2010**
 Updated to be WordPress 3.0 or above, so we only need to hook into the WordPress